abinav-07/chrome-extension/README.md

 This section covers the process for configuring and installing the application packages.

-- run `npm run i && npm run doc` in root directory to generate a jsdoc, after generating, go to /server/v1/documentation/api directory and open index.html file for APIs documentation.
+- run `npm i` and `npm run doc` in root directory to generate a jsdoc, after generating, go to /server/v1/documentation/api directory and open index.html file for APIs documentation.

 1. Install `Node.js` in your system.
 2. Install `docker` in your system.